-- To date, the local authorities with the highest number of applications were Glasgow City with 38,385 applications, North Lanarkshire with 17,830 applications, and Fife with 16,700 applications.
-The lowest number of applications were 450 from Shetland Islands, 470 from Orkney Islands and 650 from Na h-Eileanan Siar [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde, with 59,540 applications.
-The lowest numbers of applications were from Shetland, Orkney, and Western Isles respectively [Table 7]. - While the average percentage of processed applications authorised overall was 68%, this varied between local authorities, ranging from the lowest at 67% in Orkney Islands to the highest at 75% in Scottish Borders [Table 5]. - In total, 9,800 applications were made by people living at non-Scottish postcodes [Table 5]. - Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables [Tables 6, 8]. - More information on deriving the local authorities and health boards for applications can be found in the Geography section.
+- Within the current financial year8, the local authorities with the highest number of applications were Glasgow City with 17% of applications, Fife with 8% and North Lanarkshire with 8%.
+The lowest number of applications were from Orkney Islands, Shetland Islands, and Na h-Eileanan Siar which each accounted for less than 1% of applications [Table 5]. - Similarly, the health board with the highest number of applications in the current financial year8 was Greater Glasgow and Clyde, with 26% of all applications.
+The lowest numbers of applications were from Orkney, Shetland, and Western Isles respectively [Table 7]. - While the percentage of processed applications authorised in the current financial year8 was 70% overall, this varied between local authorities, ranging from the lowest at 60% in the Orkney Islands to the highest at 74% in Clackmannanshire and South Ayrshire [Table 5]. - Less than 1% of applications received in the current financial year8 were made by people living at non-Scottish postcodes, [Table 5]. - Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables [Tables 6, 8]. - Information on deriving local authority and health board for applications can be found under Geography in the data quality section of this publication.